-Progress and attainment data for all children across the school is brought to this committee and FGB by the Headteacher and analysed by the committee.
+Progress and attainment data for all children across the school is usually brought to this committee and FGB by the Headteacher and analysed by the committee.
 Data is usually focused on reading, writing and maths.
 Analysis is carried out by looking at a variety of different groupings within the school, including year groups, pupil premium etc. and information and observations gathered on school visits.
 The data analysed usually includes performance in national tests from the previous year (including relative performance against national results e.g. KS1 Sat's and Phonics) and data recorded internally within the school.
-Of course this year formela assessments were suspended as the school closed to pupils other than those of critical workers in March.
+Of course this year formal assessments were suspended due to the ongoing disruption from the pandemic.
+The curriculum committee has not met this academic year due to the pandemic, however these areas have been covered in the Headteacher's Report and in FGB meetings.

 Governors are familiar with the Inspection Dashboard (now ISDR) data for the school which again shows the school's performance in the national context.
-The Governors remain very aware that, with a school such as ours with small numbers of pupils in vulnerable groups, care must be taken when analysing data by reference to percentages.
-They have carried out a number of data analysis exercises in FGB meetings.
+However, due to the pandemic this has not been produced by Ofsted / DfE.